eduvpn/vpn-server-api/README.md

         ]
     }

+## Get Static IP Addresses (CCD)

+Obtain the static IPv4 and IPv6 addresses configured for a CN.

+### Call

+    GET /ccd/static?common_name=foo_bar

+### Response

+If static addresses were set, you will see this:

+    {
+        "ok": true,
+        "static": {
+            "v4": "1.2.3.1",
+            "v6": "fd00::1"
+        }
+    }

+If only a static IPv6 address was set:

+    {
+        "ok": true,
+        "static": {
+            "v4": null,
+            "v6": "fd00::1"
+        }
+    }

+If also no IPv6 static address was set that field will also be `null`.

+## Set Static IP Addresses (CCD)

+Set a static IPv4 and IPv6 address for a CN.

+### Call

+The `v4` and `v6` parameters are both optional here.
+They reflect the NEW static addresses.
+If you leave out either of them an existing static IP for that type will be removed.
+To go back to dynamic leave them both out.

+    POST /ccd/static
+        common_name=foo_bar
+        v4=10.10.10.25
+        v6=fd00:1234::25

+### Response

+The response will be `true` for the `ok` field if the addresses were set successfully.

+    {"ok":true}

+If the IPv4 or IPv6 address was invalid you will get an error.

 ## Get Disabled Configurations (CCD)

 Obtain a list of disabled CNs.
 Optionally you can use the query parameter